Reallocation of Expenditures

 Reallocation of expenditures from one index to another is occasionally necessary to correct bookkeeping or clerical errors in original charges.
 All such transfers must be made promptly after discovery of the errors.
 In the examination of expenditure reallocations, auditors are especially skeptical involving projects in a deficit condition or those having unexpended funds at the expiration date.
 Any expenditure allocable to a particular sponsored project may not be shifted to other sponsored projects in order to meet deficiencies caused by overruns.
 If such conditions exist, it is particularly essential to provide convincing evidence that the reallocation is not for reasons of budgetary convenience.

 All expenditure reallocations should be made within 90 days of the original charge.
 Reallocation requests must be presented on the Reallocation of Expenditures form.
 The Principal Investigator of each index involved in the reallocation is required to sign the form.
 If the reallocation is for expenditures that are more than 60 days after the date of the original charge the Department Chair/Director signature for all department affected is required.
 If the reallocation is for expenditures that are more than 90 days after the date of the original charge the Dean/VP for all areas affected is required.
-Address the form to Accounting Services.
+Address the form to Financial Services and Operations.
 The form must be filled out in its entirety to be approved (see Procedures for the Reallocation of Expenditures Form).
 If any portion of the form is incomplete or inaccurate it will be returned to the requestor.

 Due to the fact that closely related work may be supported by more than one funding source, the reallocation of expenditures from one source of funding support to another may be allowable.
 Provided that: